AntonChernov/aiohttp_service_cookie_template/README.md

 "project_short_description": "Aiohttp API service.",

-NOTE: Please remember this template not finished and good only for lokal development(But maybe not so gud :) ) If you want improve something Please fill free to fork and fix!
+NOTE: Please remember this template not finished and good only for local development(But maybe not so gud :) ) If you want improve something Please fill free to fork and fix!